bcrypt Cost Factor: Time per Hash & Cracking Resistance

 cost = the target cost factor you want to evaluate

-hashes_per_sec = 1 / Time(cost)> Note: bcrypt is memory-hard in the sense that it requires ~4 KB of RAM per hash (the Blowfish P-array + S-boxes), which severely limits GPU parallelism compared to pure compute-bound hashes like MD5.
+hashes_per_sec = 1,000 ms / Time(cost in ms)> Note: bcrypt is memory-hard in the sense that it needs ~4 KB of RAM per hash (the Blowfish P-array + four S-boxes), which severely limits GPU parallelism compared to pure compute-bound hashes like MD5.
+The 65 ms reference is a typical modern x86 core; your hardware will differ — always benchmark in production.

 ---